|

 and sees its obligation towards others as, at best, a need

-obligation towards others as a positive duty to work for the
+its obligation towards others as a positive duty to work

-overall, beneficial, restructuring of society so as to achieve
+for the overall, beneficial, restructuring of society so

-technological progress in all its powerful forms but it also,
+of technological progress in all its powerful forms but

-even more importantly, comprises a recognition that, for several
+it also, even more importantly, comprises a recognition

-decades, modern technology has been capable of eliminating
+that, for several decades, modern technology has been capable

-all forms of poverty.
-Thus the failure to eliminate the poverty
+of eliminating all forms of poverty.
+Thus the failure to

 Environment.
 The change has led to a realisation that humans